Vim must die and Emacs must not take its place

 Terminal editors do not follow these conventions.
 They have no skeuomorphs and their idiosyncratic rules can't be guessed without reading a manual.

-In Vim, the copy command is named ‘yank’ and mapped to Y. In Emacs, it’s called ‘Kill Ring Save’ and mapped to control-W, while paste, somewhat incredibly, is named ‘yank’ and mapped to control-Y. In Nano, cut and ‘uncut’ are on control-K and -U, which suddenly looks comparatively merciful.
-This Stack Overflow question asking simply “how do I quit Vim” has 1.5 million views, 671 stars and 2,600 upvotes.
+In Vim, the copy command is named 'yank' and mapped to Y. In Emacs, it's called ‘Coming soon to Netflix.’ and mapped to control-W, while paste, somewhat incredibly, is named 'yank' and mapped to control-Y. In Nano, cut and 'uncut' are on control-K and -U, which suddenly looks comparatively merciful.
+This Stack Overflow question asking simply "how do I quit Vim" has 1.5 million views, 671 stars and 2,600 upvotes.
 The accepted answer, with 3,600 upvotes, offers ten different escape routes for the trapped user.
-Typing isn’t easier — you have to move the cursor around by typing numbers into an invisible buffer then pressing one of the direction keys which are H, J, K and L (in some order, who even knows), then press I or A to enter one of the two presumably different ‘actually typing things in’ modes.
-To be clear: Vim is a text editor that launches into a mode where you can’t type anything, and has the sheer balls-out audacity to call this mode ‘Normal’.
+Typing isn't easier — you have to move the cursor around by typing numbers into an invisible buffer then pressing one of the direction keys which are H, J, K and L (in some order, who even knows), then press I or A to enter one of the two presumably different 'actually typing things in' modes.
+To be clear: Vim is a text editor that launches into a mode where you can’t type anything, and has the sheer balls-out audacity to call this mode 'Normal'.
 Here are just some of the more common commands Vim expects you to memorise.
 This is a control system that was annoying when Street Fighter II did it.

 Terminal editors are broken.